surfnet-niels/SATOSA/doc/README.md

 satosa-saml-metadata <path to proxy_conf.yaml> <path to key for signing> <path to cert for signing>
 ```

-Detailed usage instructions can be viewed by running `satosa-saml-metadata -h`.
+Detailed usage instructions can be viewed by running `satosa-saml-metadata --help`.

 # <a name="run" style="color:#000000">Start proxy application</a>
 Start the proxy server with the following command: